Teachers & Staff

 Yvonne is happy to be going into her eleventh year as a member of The Circle School community.
 She started as a substitute teacher for coop hours and then moved into the bookkeeping role to fulfill hours as she had previous bookkeeping experience.
 She stayed on after her children left the school as part of our administrative team.
 She is grateful to be at a place in her life that allows her to do part time work at a school she loves, surrounded by people that make a positive change in our community and are welcoming to all.
 Her background includes a Bachelor's in Computer Science and Engineering from MIT.
 She has two amazing children (her husband would agree! ) that both went to Circle School.
-Her oldest is now going off to Columbia University in NY and the other is a junior at ISA.
+Her oldest is now off at Columbia University in NY and the other is a senior at ISA.

 Ashly Womack, Moon Room (PK3)

 Ashly has deep experience working with children, both in social services, as an Early Intervention Specialist with Brighton Center, and most recently, as a certified Special Education teacher in NEISD.
 Ashly also holds a Montessori certification.
-She knows our community and culture well: prior to becoming part of the teaching staff, Ashly and her husband Ryan joined the Circle School community in 2018 when their son Daniel started in the Moon Room.
+She knows our community and culture well: prior to becoming part of the teaching staff, Ashly and her husband Ryan joined the Circle School community in 2018 when their child Daniel started in the Moon Room.
 She is passionate about developing student strengths and social-emotional resilience through connection and support.

 Danielle Lopez, Sun Room (PK4)

 Danielle has a wealth of experience in early childhood education, with a strong focus on social interaction and building community.
 Serving in education for over 17 years, she brings a child centered, collaborative approach to the classroom.
 Danielle holds a Bachelor's Degree from Texas State University and a Texas teaching certificate in Early Childhood - 4th grade.
 She is additionally ESL and SPED certified.
-In her spare time, Danielle is a nature enthusiast who enjoys being outdoors with her children and animal rescue.
+In her spare time, Danielle is a nature enthusiast who enjoys being outdoors with her children and animal rescues.